-- Colour Gives a visual representation of the colour. - Name The plate name.
-This is the name that is used to match the colours with. - Space The colour space of the plate. - Mode The Paint mode of the colour i.e. Overprint, Knockout, Primer or Opaque. - DotGain Curve The name of the dot gain curve applied to the plate (if any).
+- Colour Gives a visual representation of the ٠ colour. - Name The plate name.
+This is the name that is used to match the colours with. - Space The colour space of the plate. - Mode The Paint mode of the colour i.e. Overprint, Knockout, Primer or Opaque. - Tint The tint or intensity of the colour. - DotGain Curve The name of the dot gain curve applied to the plate (if any).